knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

     The `read()` method returns a byte array of all bytes following the *read* byte.
 </details>

-Calculate the Version number from the hexadecimal byte representation.
+✅ Calculate the Version number from the hexadecimal byte representation from the example.

  <details>
     <summary>Answer</summary>